Cast Iron Plants - Aspidistra

 • Care Difficulty - Easy

-• Less is more when watering Aspidistra (Cast Iron Plant).
-Only rehydrate once the soil's top half becomes dry to avoid root rot.
+• Less is more when watering Aspidistra (Cast Iron Plants).
+Only water the plant once its soil becomes fully dry to avoid the common issue of root rot that plagues this plant.

-• Fertilise using a 'Houseplant' labelled feed every four waters, all year round.
+• Fertilise using a 'Houseplant' labelled feed every third water, all year round.

-• Repot every three years with 'Houseplant' compost in the spring or summer months.
+• Repot every three years with either a 'Houseplant' or 'Aspidistra' labelled compost in the spring or summer months.
 Water the plant 24hrs beforehand, to reduce the risk of damaging the root hairs (transplant shock).
-This is a perfect time to divide the rhizomes (horizontal stems) that lay beneath the soil line.
+This is a perfect time to propagate/split the rhizomes that lay around 3cm (1in) below the soil. .

 Location & Light - 🔸🔸

 Aspidistra can withstand all ranges of indirect light, meaning that most locations in a home will be accepted.
-Avoid situating it in a spot that receives intense sunlight for more than an hour, as it'll quickly lead to sun-scorch and permanently damaged leaves.
-Clean the leaves regularly, especially with those in darker environments with lukewarm water and a damp cloth.
-Although this isn't too much of an issue, a build-up of dust particles can clog up the plant's pores, causing lowered light capturing-efficiency.
+Avoid situating it in a spot that receives intense sunlight for more than an hour, like a south-facing windowsill, as it'll quickly lead to sun-scorch and permanently damaged leaves.

 Water - 🔸